piklist/piklist.github.io/content/actions-filters/filters/piklist_taxonomies.md

 ### `object_type`

-Set this parameter to use this Piklist taxonomy for users
+To create a taxonomy for USERS set this parameter `user`

-* Input:  Array
+* Input:  Boolean

 Example: